josh-127/Iodine/docs/language.md

 ```

 ##### 2.2.6 ```while``` Statement
-The '''while''' loop can be used to continuously execute a block of code while a condition remains true.
+The ```while``` loop can be used to continuously execute a block of code while a condition remains true.
 The syntax for a while loop is
 ```
 while (expression)
     statement;